scherzerthesis/thesis/manuscript.md

 ## Chapter One: Introduction {.page_break_before}

+**Abstract**
+Lung cancer remains a threat to human health throughout the world.
+As a conseqeunce of accumulation of mutations, from tobacco or otherwise, lung cancers have a vast mutational spectrum that affects many genes.
+These characteristics make lung cancer a challenge in understanding how the disease is formed.
+Furthermore, mutational tumor heterogeneity is linked to drug resistance and a poor prognosis for patients.
+Interestingly, MAPK pathway activation appears to be a prerequisate for the formation of lung adenocarcinoma.
+In chatper 1, using genetically engineered mouse models of BRAF^V600E^ lung tumorigenesis, we analyzed the contribution of commonnly mutated genes to tumor pregression.
+It was found that, while BRAF^V600E^ drives benign tumor formation, loss of SETD2 function drives tumor progression to larger tumors.
+Thus, we identified SETD2 as a common alteration in BRAF^V600E^ lung cancer that is a bone fide tumor supressor.

+  Genetic sequencing of human lung adenocarcinomas has also reavealed the widespread inactivation of p53 as a common alteration in late stage lung adenocarcinoma.
+Normal p53 function restricts tumor plasticity and thus losing p53 function enables tumor cells to adopt more malignant cell identities.
+However, not all p53 mutations are created equal.
+In chapter 2, we characterized the effect of three p53 mutant alleles (P53-null, P53-R172H, and p53-R245W) on BRAF^V600E^ lung tumorigenesis.
+It was found that p53-R172H and p53-R245W induce more widespread tumor dedifferentiation thus leading to worst tumor outcomes, compared to p53-loss.
+Cell lines derived from the tumors allowed for the dissection of signaling pathway dynamics which led us to observed higher MAPK pathway activation in p53-R172H and p53-R245W cell lines.
+We also found that p53-R172H and p53-R245W cell lines were more refractory to MAPK pathway inhibition with small molecule inhibitors.
+These altered phenotypes seen in p53-R172H and p53-R245W are liekly a reflection in their alter transcriptomic profiles.

+  Although genetically-engineered mouse models are foundational in understanding how lung adenocarcinomas delveop, progress, and metastasize, little is known about the transcriptional heterogeneity of genetically-engineered mice.
+In Chapter 3, we profiled the single-cell transcriptomes of BRAF^V600E^ lung tumors.
+We identified distinct clusters of tumor cell types and determined the transcriptional response to MAPK pathway-targeted therapy.

+ By quantifying the tumor suppresive landscape and the heterogenous transcriptional landscape of BRAF^V600E^ cells, our work has contributed valuable knowledge to the field of lung adenocarcinoma biology.

 **NSCLC** Lung cancer is a global hazard on human health.
 The historic consumption of cigarette smoke has caused lung cancer to be the most common and deadly form of cancer.
 Fortunately, smoking-rates have decreased in the past 30 years with lung cancer rates also on the decline.
 However, even if cigarette consumption were eradicated, lung cancer would still significantly affect human health.
 Indeedm it is estimated that approximately 25% of all lung cancer cases arise in never smokers [@pmid:23714547].
 Secondary causes of lung cancer include Radon exposure, high-heat cooking, family history, air pollution [@pmid:27174888].
 An individual's risk of lung cancer also increases with age due to  decreases in the efficiency of tumor supressive mechanisms such as tumor immunity and apoptosis[@pmid:22974775].